Anesthesia Rotation

 Medical Knowledge

-evolving biomedical, clinical and social sciences, and the application of their knowledge to patient
+Fellows are expected to demonstrate knowledge of established and evolving biomedical, clinical and social sciences, and the application of their knowledge to patient care and the education of others.

-Peri-operative Medicine:
+Peri-operative Medicine

-During the course of the rotation, fellows have the opportunity to acquaint themselves with the ASA
+During the course of the rotation, fellows have the opportunity to acquaint themselves with the ASA operative risk grading system and also learn methods to reduce peri-operative cardiopulmonary complications.

 At the end of the rotation, fellows will: